indrora/ponzu/docs/spec.md

 ```

 The rest of the record is an [RFC 8949 Concise Binary Object Representation (CBOR)](https://www.rfc-editor.org/rfc/rfc8949) encoded body.

-If the `HALF_RECORD` flag is used, the CBOR content extends only into the first 2048 bytes.
-The CBOR content must not extend to greater than the 4KiB allotment.
+ CBOR content must not extend to greater than the 4KiB allotment.
 It is up to the
 implementation what information to exclude from the record to condense the information
 to 4KiB.